topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 244A: 7E              LD      A,(HL)
 244B: C9              RET

+; ??
+Function 7
+; called for each frame during mother ship score
 244C: 21 A5 43        LD      HL,$43A5            ; {+ram.Counter8}
 244F: 35              DEC     (HL)
 2450: 7E              LD      A,(HL)